dewdgi/wheel-hid-emulator/logics.md

 ### `src/gamepad.cpp`
 - Holds the canonical wheel state behind `state_mutex`: steering, user steering, FFB offset/velocity, three pedals, D-pad axes, 26 button bits, enable flag, and FFB parameters.
 - `CreateUSBGadget()` performs the full ConfigFS ritual (IDs, strings, hid.usb0 function, configs/c.1 link, and UDC bind) and opens `/dev/hidg0` non-blocking.
+- `BindUDC()` / `UnbindUDC()` toggle the USB connection instantly by writing to the gadget’s `UDC` file.
+The emulator boots with the gadget detached and only binds the controller once all input devices are grabbed and the neutral/snapshot frames are staged; disabling (or losing the mouse) unbinds immediately so the host sees a complete disconnect.
 - `USBGadgetPollingThread()` is the only writer to `/dev/hidg0`.
 It waits on `state_cv`, builds a 13-byte report with `BuildHIDReport()`, then calls `WriteHIDBlocking()` until the transfer completes.
 A short "warmup" burst (25 frames) is pushed any time we re-enable so games that are sitting in input menus still see fresh data even if nothing is moving yet.
 - `USBGadgetOutputThread()` polls for OUTPUT data, reassembles 7-byte packets, and hands them to `ParseFFBCommand()` for decoding.
 - `FFBUpdateThread()` runs at ~125 Hz: shapes torque, blends autocenter springs, applies gain, feeds the damped spring model, and nudges steering by applying `ffb_offset` before clamping to ±32768.